suresh-qcsc/aws/README.md

 ## 📝 Explanation

-- Green Line: Represents the number of requests.
+- Green Line: Indicates the number of requests received.
-- Blue Line: Represents concurrent executions.
+- Blue Line: Reflects the number of concurrent executions.
-- Orange Line: Represents the AWS Lambda’s concurrency limit.
+- Orange Line: Denotes the concurrency limit established for AWS Lambda.
-- Annotations: Explain how Lambda scales up concurrency.
+- Annotations: Clarify the process by which Lambda scales its concurrency.
+- Account Concurrency Limit: 5000
+- Immediate Concurrency Increase: 3000
+   In the event of a sudden surge in requests, AWS Lambda will promptly increase the concurrency level by the predetermined "Immediate Concurrency Increase" amount applicable to the specific region where the Lambda function is deployed.
+- Incremental Invocations:
+   Lambda will augment its capacity by adding 500 invocations per minute.
+This process will continue until Lambda successfully accommodates the influx of requests or reaches the established function or account concurrency limits.

 ## 📸 Output